TAI Hürkuş: Hürkuş-1B

 Advanced military version with integrated avionics (including HUD, MFDs, and Mission Computer).
 Cockpit avionics layout is similar to F-16 fighters.

 Hürkuş-1C

 An armed version for the close air support role in addition to pilot training missions, a maximum weapons load of 3,300lb (1,500kg) and also carry a forward-looking infrared (FLIR) sensor.
 It is capable of operating from unprepared runways.
 The Turkish Army has expressed interest in using the aircraft in counter-terrorism environments and is expected to attract export orders.
-The main advantage is lower the cost of air power, especially in low-intensity combat theatres where anti-air warfare threats are minimal.
+The main advantage is the lower cost of air power, especially in low-intensity combat theatres where anti-air warfare threats are minimal.

 An unmanned prototype of the Hurkus-C "UAS" was developed.
 Also, a version of the Hürkuş to support the Turkish Coast Guard's maritime patrol operations was offered.
 The aircraft's rear seat was to be occupied by an operator for a FLIR sensor using an ASELSAN FLIR system.